sage-code/maj/alphabet.md

 * New York, Chicago or Washington are acceptable names in Maj.
 * France is accepted but "française" should be translated to "franchez"

-** Rarely used
+## Rarely used:

+{W, Q, X, K}

 **W**
 * can be present only at beginning of words: for example: "whiskey".
 * inside or at end of words we always use "u" follow by "i" or "e".

 **Q**

+* is similar to q from Latin alphabet, can be follow by "e", "i" to prevent sound "ch",
-* is very different from Latin alphabet.
-I is pronounced "G" like in English "get".
+* Q is used in questions: qe, qi and some words from Latin like "aqua"
-* original "qu" is writthen "ku" in Maj.
-So "ke" is pronounced "que?" = "what?"

 **X**
 * In Maj, X is pronounced like in Chinese: "ʃ" and is replacement for "sh".
 * The romanic  X is converted into"cs" when we create the words.

+**K**
+* K and Q are pronounced almost the same,
+* K is used in "kilo" and to replacing group "cc".

 **note:**